takeaways/redux-async/README.md

 Any return value from the inner function will be available as the return value of `dispatch` itself.
-This is convenient for orchestrating an asynchronous control flow with thunk action creators dispatching each other and returning Promises to wait for each other’s completion:
+This is convenient for orchestrating an asynchronous control flow with async action creators dispatching each other and returning Promises to wait for each other’s completion:

 ```js